kevacoin-toolkit/keva.app-desktop/README.md

 # any devices in local area

-Youc can also use ip on any devices to open shortcodes.
+You can also use ip on any devices to open shortcodes.

 # server or vps